hefestosjs/docs/README.md

 We recommend keeping email templates in the mails directory.

 **File**
-You can import the File from "core/modules".
+You can import the File module from "core/modules".

 ```typescript
 // Used to check if a file or directory exists.